Printing Terms

 Rosin

-a natural resin from pine trees, used to size acidic paper.
+A natural resin from pine trees, used to size acidic paper.
 See also ingredients of paper, resin.

-the ease with which a paper moves through a printing press.
-For example, offset lithography puts more stress on paper than other printing processes because of: how the paper moves through the press; the great amount of water used in the process; and the tackiness of the inks that are used.
+The ease with which a paper moves through a printing press.
+For example, offset lithography puts more stress on paper than other printing processes because of how the paper moves through the press, the amount of water used and the tackiness of the inks.
 In order to have good run ability, paper for offset printing must be strong, have great tear resistance, and possess good dimensional stability.
 It must also be water resistant and have a strong surface so the paper doesn’t pick.
-Run ability is also a term for measuring the number of mechanical web breaks per 1,000 rolls of paper run on a press.
-See also dimensional stability, offset, and printability.

 Saddle Stitch

 A book binding process where pages are stapled together through the spine of the book.
-Traditionally performed on V shaped saddle.
-Many magazines are saddle stitched or stapled.

 Sans Serif

-A type face that has no tails or curled points (serifs) at the ends.
+A type face that has no tails or curled points, serifs, at the ends.

 Screen Printing